Bernband

 Bernband is a 2014 video game by Dutch independent developer Tom van den Boogaart, a member of the Dutch independent studio Sokpop Collective.
 The game is an open-ended walking simulator set in an alien city, with no objectives or milestones.
 Critics praised the design of Bernband for its immersive setting, with the game inspiring the parallel development of Hernhand by Australian independent developer Jake Clover in 2015.
+A remake was officially revealed on June 2025, with the release date to be announced.

 Gameplay

-Bernband is a walking simulator in which players explore "the city of the Pff" acros "23 unique locations to discover."
+Bernband is a walking simulator in which players explore "the city of the Pff" across "23 unique locations to discover."
 Players use the cursor and directional keys to explore a series of spaces connected by doors in an alien city, including train stations, bars and art galleries.
 Whilst the city is occupied with alien inhabitants that wander the spaces at random, they are not interactable and do not respond to the player.
 The game does not contain an interface or a map, and players are left to navigate the spaces in the city without clear directions.